 Accounting Job Statistics

-The base salary for accountants in the US varies slightly by the level of education.
-An accountant with a graduate degree makes only 4% more, on average, than an accountant with an associate degree.
+The entry-level salary for accountants in the US varies slightly by the level of education.
+On average, an accountant with a graduate degree makes only 4% more than an accountant with an associate degree.

-On average, CPAs earn about $7,000 more per year than corporate accountants or office managers.
+On average, CPAs earn about $17,000 more per year than corporate general ledger or fixed asset accountants.

 As of May 2021, California has the highest number of accountants and auditors among all states in the US.
 New York has the next-highest number of accountants, with 111,660, followed by Texas, with 104,490.